Batu Lintang camp: Location and organisation

 Kuching lies some 35 km up the Sarawak River from the sea; the camp was situated some 5 km to the southeast of Kuching.

 The barracks were built by the Sarawak Government in early 1941, when Britain, in agreement with the Rajah of Sarawak, sent the 2nd Battalion, 15th Punjab Regiment of the British Indian Army (2/15th Punjab Regiment) to defend Sarawak in case of attack by the Japanese.
 The camp, known from its inception as Batu Lintang, was near completion for occupation by May 1941.

 The Japanese first invaded the island of Borneo in mid December 1941, landing on the west coast near Miri; invasion was completed by 23 January 1942 when they landed at Balikpapan on the east coast.

 The first Allied prisoners held in the camp were about 340 British and Indian soldiers who were interned there in mid-March 1942.
 In time, it held both Allied POWs and Allied civilian internees.
-Local Sarawakians including ethnic Chinese were not interned in the camp, although some were imprisoned in Kuching gaol.
+Local Sarawakians including ethnic Chinese were not interned in the camp, although some were imprisoned in Kuching jail.
 Allied civilian prisoners came almost exclusively from different territories on Borneo: from North Borneo (now Sabah), from Brunei, from the Straits Settlements island of Labuan, and from Sarawak, all of which were under British control, and from Dutch Borneo (now Kalimantan).
 In contrast, the POWs were brought to Batu Lintang from places such as mainland Malaya and Java as well as from Borneo.
 Many spent time at transit or temporary camps, such as the one at Berhala Island, North Borneo, prior to their transfer to Batu Lintang.
 The camp officially opened on 15 August 1942, at which time a commemoration stone was erected at the camp.

 The camp commandant was Lieutenant-Colonel (Lt.-Col.) Tatsuji Suga.
-Suga was the commandant of all POW and internees’ camps in Borneo; there were others at Jesselton (later Kota Kinabalu), Sandakan and briefly on Labuan island and also at Tarakan, Banjarmasin and Kandangan; Suga was often absent from Batu Lintang as a result.
+Suga was the commandant of all POW and internees' camps in Borneo; there were others at Jesselton (later Kota Kinabalu), Sandakan and briefly on Labuan island and also at Tarakan, Banjarmasin and Kandangan; Suga was often absent from Batu Lintang as a result.
 His second-in-command was Lieutenant (later Captain) Nagata; some sources say Negata or Nekata.
 Most of the camp guards were Koreans, with a few Formosans (Taiwanese).
-There was a range of administrative buildings, quartermaster’s stores, guard houses, guards’ quarters and a camp hospital.
+There was a range of administrative buildings, quartermaster's stores, guard houses, guards' quarters and a camp hospital.
 Throughout its operation, all the camps at Batu Lintang, including the internee ones, were conducted under prisoner-of-war rules.